• Skip to primary navigation

 In this game, your goal is to use some or all of the cards in your hand to make an expression that equals 20.
 You’ll be turning and arranging cards in different ways to show different operations.
 Here are all the strategies at your disposal:

-Cards laid side by side mean addition.
+Cards laid side by side indicate addition.

 9 + 2